sourcegraph/about/blogposts/2022/introducting-migrator-service.md

 Our original solution, simply "decoupling" the database from application upgrades, targeted the Kubernetes health check as the primary problem.
 By performing the migrations separately from the application deployment, the migration process no longer has to complete within a configured healthcheck timeout of a downstream application.
 By having a separate component perform the migrations, and by moving away from our dependency on a [third-party](https://github.com/golang-migrate/migrate) migration library, we can better inspect the health of the migrator and the progress of its migration attempts.

 The first draft of the `migrator` service kept all other behavior the same.
-We explicitly kept the new migration behavior as close to the previous migration behavior as possible - just running in a different container - to avoid turning too many knobs at once.
+We explicitly kept the new migration behavior as close to the previous migration behavior as possible–just running in a different container–to avoid turning too many knobs at once.
 Part of the behavior we explicitly did _not_ change was how we handle concurrent migration attempts.

 Each migrator attempts to take an advisory lock over a shared key representing the target schema.
 If the lock is acquired, the current database schema version is read.
 If the database is marked as dirty, the migrator panics.
 If the database is up-to-date, the migrator can exit.
 Otherwise, all unapplied migration files are applied and the lock is released.